 The goal of the Visual Arts program is to develop in students a familiarity with creative visual expression, moving beyond speaking and writing.
 Through different media and materials, we seek to introduce students to the vast potential of the visual arts as a means of self-expression and to engage their imagination and curiosity in giving their ideas aesthetic form.
 Our classes are designed to foster independent and flexible thinking, as well as discipline, risk-taking and perseverance.
 We ask students to reflect inward, to demonstrate commitment, curiosity and craft in creating their work, and to be courageous and trust the process of experimentation.
 Students may develop a rich and deep level of inquiry in each class, as all the classes relate to each other, and also by advancing in a medium by taking a class more than once.
 Classes include outside readings, sketchbook and writing assignments, a research project, visiting artists and field trips.

-Drawing/Mixed Media focuses on developing observational skills, drawing techniques and creative thinking using a range of drawing media that includes charcoal, graphite, ink and mixed media.
+Drawing/Mixed Media focuses on developing observational skills, drawing techniques and creative thinking using a range of drawing media that includes charcoal, graphite, ink, watercolor and mixed media.
 The process of drawing engages the student in quieting the mind, connecting the eyes with the hands and the imagination.
 Students will develop both technical abilities and creative responses to materials, ideas, feelings and imagery.
-Working abstractly, from their imagination and from observation, they will embark on a variety of projects that include drawings inspired by sound, contour line drawing, self-portraits and objects among others.
+Working abstractly, from their imagination and from observation, they will embark on a variety of projects that include drawings inspired by music, figures, landscapes, contour line drawing, self-portraits and objects among others.
 The class culminates with a final independent project in which they synthesize and apply their knowledge of ideas, tools and processes, to an idea or image of their choice.
-In addition to a daily studio practice, this class includes outside readings, writings and regular sketchbook assignments.
-Open to all grades.
+In addition to a daily studio practice, this class includes outside readings, viewings, writings and regular sketchbook assignments.
+(Open to all grades.)
 (1/2 credit)

 Graphic Design approaches design as a concept, as a process, and as a set of tools for the materialization of an idea.
 In a visual culture where technology is quickly evolving, the need to be visually literate and design savvy becomes imperative for successful communication.
 Through practical and personal projects, we learn to use Adobe design software including Illustrator and Photoshop.
 Assignments begin with the nuts and bolts of design principles.
 Students learn about traditional and experimental design, layout techniques, and basic graphic design through smaller projects.
 Each project offers an invitation to think outside the box in terms of scale, materials, and formats to solve different real-world design problems.
 The course ends with an individual project either in printed or digital online format.
 Students will design original and elegant solutions that strategically move audiences to feel, think and act.
 Each project will explore questions that broaden our perceptions as image producers and consumers.
-Drawing is the prerequisite for this class.
-Open to Sophomores, Juniors and Seniors who have taken Drawing or have instructor approval.
-(1/2 credit)
+Prerequisite: Drawing, Painting or instructor approval.
+(Open to 10th, 11th and 12th Graders) (1/2 credit)

 Video Production is a studio class, introducing students to the creative and technical aspects of video arts.
 Through viewing and studying the techniques employed by contemporary video artists and filmmakers, students will make several short videos practicing different approaches.
 Class exercises develop skills in story development, video camera operations, composition, lighting, directing, editing and working collaboratively.
 The ultimate goal is for each student to develop their aesthetic vocabulary further, to work both collaboratively and independently, creating short videos that demonstrate engagement, commitment and creative vision.
 Video production also includes sketchbook and writing assignments, viewing films outside of class, visiting artists and field trips.
 Open to all grades.
 (1/2 Credit)

 Portfolio Prep meets during the fall term.
-This class serves as a structured environment in which Seniors compile a portfolio of their artwork that is included with their college application.
+This class serves as a structured environment in which 12th graders compile a portfolio of their artwork that is included with their college application.
 The portfolio should reflect, creativity, content and technical abilities.
 During these meetings, students edit, document, revise and organize their work into a portfolio that meets the individual college requirements.
 Students are expected to be self directed and productive.
 Prerequisite: instructor approval.
-Open only to Seniors.
+(Open only to 12th graders.)
+(No credit)